MiahDrao97/iter_z/README.md

 Use any type that defines a `next()` method as an iterable source.
 The concrete type is `Iter(T).AnyIterable(comptime TContext: type)`, where `TContext` is the other iterator's type.
 Generally, the only reason to use this is to take advantage of the queries provided through `Iter(T)`, with this other iterator as a source.
-The following example is trivial, but in practice there's no reason to wrap another iterator simply to iterate through it.
+The following example is trivial and shouldn't be done in practice unless you want to do actual filtering/transformations/etc.
+Simply iterating isn't enough justification.
 ```zig
 const HashMap = std.StringArrayHashMapUnmanaged(u32);
 var dictionary: HashMap = .empty;